Howard gets customer tattoo refund

 “He told me to text him,” Channing told me.
 "He did not reply to my text.
 I emailed him.
 He did not reply to my email.
 I called the shop they said this happens a lot.”

 She went over anyway the day of the appointment.
-Kris Brusching was a no show.
+Kris Busching was a no show.
 So, Channing asked for a refund.

-Brusching agreed to a refund but then Channing said he ignored her communications.
+Busching agreed to a refund but then Channing said he ignored her communications.
 So, she got in touch with me.

 I went over to the tattoo shop and left my card.
-Apparently, Brusching also does his artwork at a number of other salons.
+Apparently, Busching also does his artwork at a number of other salons.

-A few days later, I got Kris Bruching on the phone.
+A few days later, I got Kris Busching on the phone.
 We had a pleasant talk.
 He said there must have been some kind of misunderstanding -- and he agreed to refund Channing’s deposit.

 And, to his credit, he did that right away.